History of Létourneau Organs

 Between 2016 and 2018, the company completed two distinct instruments in Tuscaloosa, Alabama.
 The first, Létourneau’s Opus 129, was built for First Presbyterian Church and blends 75 ranks of pipework from E.M.
 Skinner, Aeolian, Casavant, and Létourneau.
 The second, our Opus 132, is installed at Christ Episcopal Church and contrasts handsomely with its neighbour, thanks to a strict focus on liturgical accompanying.
 Recently enlarged with a new Antiphonal division, the 43-rank instrument offers smooth foundations, elegant solo voices, and choruses in all families of organ tone.

-A new chapter in Létourneau’s history began in November 2019 when founder Fernand Létourneau named Dr. Dudley Oakes as the new President and Owner.
+A new chapter in Létourneau’s history began in November 2019 when founder Fernand Létourneau named Dr. Dudley Oakes as the new Owner.

-Dr. Oakes’ first appointment was to promote the company’s Artistic Director, Andrew Forrest, to the post of Vice President.
-Under their leadership, the company is working to perfect what it already does as well as making strategic improvements to the company's instruments as well asa the Létourneau team.
+Dr. Oakes’ first appointment was to promote the company’s Artistic Director, Andrew Forrest, to the post of Vice President, who became President three years later.
+Under their leadership, the company worked to perfect what it was already doing, as well as making strategic improvements to the company's instruments and to the Létourneau team.

-The company's future projects include new instruments for Gloria Dei Lutheran Church of St. Paul, Minnesota; St. Charles Avenue Presbyterian Church of New Orleans, Louisiana; Marvin United Methodist Church of Tyler, Texas; and St. John's Lutheran Church of San Antonio, Texas.
+Despite a very heavy heart, the Létourneau team is working on future projects including new instruments for St. Charles Avenue Presbyterian Church of New Orleans, Louisiana; Marvin United Methodist Church of Tyler, Texas; and St. John's Lutheran Church of San Antonio, Texas.